This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Ticks are the main vectors and reservoir hosts of the TBE virus.
 Ticks can get infected with TBE through co-feeding, feeding on a viremic host or occasionally transovarially from infected females to eggs.1

 Not all ticks spread TBE.
-But in highly endemic areas up to 40% of ticks carry the virus, although prevalence varies considerably by region3, see ‘who is at risk?’ tab above.
+But in highly endemic areas up to 40% of ticks carry the virus, although prevalence varies considerably by region3, see ‘Who is at risk?’ section below.

 Endemic areas are where an infection in a population is constantly maintained at a controllable level.